-You may be either the registered owner/keeper, nominated owner/keeper/driver/hirer or a person our investigations have identified as someone who may have information that may lead to the identification of the driver of a vehicle detected exceeding the legal speed limit or contravening a traffic light.
+a person our investigations have identified as someone who may have information that could lead to the identification of someone detected exceeding the legal speed limit or contravening a traffic light.

 You are required to supply this information within 28 days of service of the NIP by completing the form and returning it to the Safer Roads Team at the address provided on the notice.
 Proof of posting may be advisable.

-We are required to post the initial NIP in sufficient time that ordinarily it would be expected for the registered keeper to receive it within 14 days of the alleged offence.
+We are required to post the initial NIP in enough time that it would be expected for the registered keeper to receive it within 14 days of the alleged offence.
 We do not have to prove it was delivered, merely that it was posted.
-There is no time restriction on subsequent notices.
+There is no time restriction on further notices.
 In certain circumstances this 14 days can be exceeded, for example if you fail to register the vehicle promptly and enquiries need to be made.

-If you cannot provide the required information you should still respond to the NIP providing any information which it is in your power to give, in order that we can carry out further investigations.
+If you cannot provide the required information, you should still respond to the NIP providing any information which it is in your power to give.
+This is so that we can carry out further investigations.
 Any supporting evidence and/or actions you have taken to identify the driver would also assist our enquiries.

-If you were the driver, and circumstances permit, this matter may be dealt with by way of a speed awareness course (SAC) or conditional offer of fixed penalty (COoFP) as an alternative to a court hearing.
+If circumstances permit, this matter may be dealt with by a speed awareness course (SAC) or conditional offer of fixed penalty (COoFP) as an alternative to a court hearing.

 You do not have to accept the COoFP and can request for the matter to be dealt with by way of a magistrates' court hearing.

-The form provided with the Notice of Intended Prosecution is a self-serving statement, as such it must be signed by the person providing the information, either in the format provided or similar written format.
+The form provided with the NIP is a self-serving statement.
+As such it must be signed by the person providing the information, either in the format provided or similar written format.
 An unsigned admission or nomination is deemed to be a failure to provide the information, and will be treated as such.